32 Different Types of Moths in Oregon

 Two additional bands are gray.
 Only at night and near artificial lights can one view this nocturnal moth.

-Caterpillars like poplar trees as their host plant; thus, it’s likely that they can be found in backyards, parks, and wooded areas.
+Caterpillars like poplar trees as their host plants; thus, they can likely be found in backyards, parks, and wooded areas.

-They are not left out of this list of the fantastic types of moths in Oregon!
+They are not excluded from this list of Oregon’s fantastic types of moths!

 18. Friendly Probole Moth